 - Honors are gold coins which were used in Qarth and Volantis.
-They are no bigger then a Seven Kingdoms penny, bearing a crown on one face and death's head on the other.
-Gold Honors are used in Meereen.
+They are no bigger then a penny from the Seven Kingdoms, bearing a crown on one face and death's head on the other.
+Gold honors are used in Meereen.

 - In Lys, coins are oval in shape and have a naked woman stamped on them..

 - In Braavos there are square iron coins.

 - In Volantis the economy is heavily reliant upon slave trade.

 - In Yunkai there are golden marks stamped with a stepped pyramid on one face and the harpy of Ghis on the other.

 - At the time of The Hedge Knight (209 AC) it was not unusual for a plain yet complete set of good steel armor with greaves, gorget and greathelm to cost 800 stags, roughly four dragons.

 - At the beginning of the novels, the Iron throne is more than six million dragons in debt, which represents a colossal sum.
 Approximately half of this debt was to House Lannister, the rest to Mace Tyrell, the Iron Bank of Braavos, several Tyroshi trading cartels, and to the "church" of the Faith of the Seven.
 Subsequently, the Crown debt only increased with a total of 900,674 gold dragon in debt to the Faith.